Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Methodology

+A key challenge in keyword processing is handling ambiguous terms, especially shortened forms.
+For example, the abbreviation compl could represent either complaint or complete, but only the former is relevant in our context.
+To avoid such ambiguity, we refined the list to include only unambiguous and contextually meaningful terms.
+Another complexity arises from morphological variations of keywords.
+Words like argue may appear as argues, argued, or arguing in the dataset.
+Addressing this requires effective lemmatization, which reduces words to their base forms.
+However, the success of lemmatization depends heavily on accurate part-of-speech (POS) tagging.
+Most POS taggers are trained on full sentences rather than isolated tokens, making context-sensitive lemmatization particularly challenging \cite{bergmanis2018context}.

-To navigate these linguistic nuances, we utilize the `word\_forms' library in Python \cite{WordFormPython}.
-This library provides a comprehensive mapping of word forms across different POS categories: nouns, verbs, adverbs, and adjectives; allowing us to accurately identify and process the various permutations of a keyword in our dataset.
+To manage these linguistic nuances, we employ the word\_forms Python library.
+This tool provides comprehensive mappings of words across POS categories—nouns, verbs, adverbs, and adjectives—allowing us to robustly identify and process all morphological variants of keywords in our dataset.
 The complete keyword processing procedure is detailed in Algorithm \ref{algKeywordProcess}.